premaseem/AlgorithmAndDataStructureInJava/README.md

 ### Notes:
 Several diagrams, pds and other notes to help you understand better.

-## Code is demoed and explained in videos on my :
+## Code is demoed and explained in videos on my Youtube channel:
 The play list for Algorithm and Data structure is https://www.youtube.com/watch?v=Qq8aW7EpKnE&list=PL13Vva6TJcSvS0sGHcy9dwhm1EcSGFRoZ